arjunguha/compsci220-scala/website/reading/intro/index.md

 - **[Type inference]** is available in many modern typed programming languages (and in a limited form in [Java 7](http://docs.oracle.com/javase/tutorial/java/generics/genTypeInference.html)).
-  As the name suggests, in a language with type inference, the compiler can often "infer" elided types.
+  As the name suggests, in a language with type inference, the compiler can often "infer" elided or omitted types.
 So, your programs become shorter, but retain all the advantages of type checking.

 The main themes of the course are not language-specific.
 We will emphasize the following broad ideas that are applicable in all software development: